Our Customer Charter

 - The date by which you must exchange your contracts/conclude missives.

 Giving you clear information about applicable cancellation rights

 We will give you clear information about applicable cancellation rights.
 We will explain how we protect your deposit, and how we deal with any other pre-payments you make.

 Providing you with a contact at Miller Homes who deal with your queries

 At every stage, we will provide you with a contact at Miller Homes who will deal with your queries or concerns.
 We promise to answer your questions as fully and as promptly as we can.
 We promise also to give you full details of any choices or options available, and allow you time to consider them.

 Building sites can be dangerous places and are covered by strict health and safety regulations.
 We are prevented by law from giving you open access to your home during construction.
-However, we will invite you to visit the site at specific times to show you the progress on your home and demonstrate its features.
+However, when possible, we will invite you to visit the site at specific times to show you the progress on your home and demonstrate its features.